ialexi/dobby/README.md

-Dobby is a lightweight push server.
+Dobby (codename for Roots) is a lightweight push server.
 Its core is Thestral, a simple protocol-independent interface for pushing information around.